nowissan/bet-statistics/README.md

 - bet from frontend (localhost:3000)
 - set Chainlink Upkeep configuration (first Friday monthly or whenever you'd like to test)

-Once upkeep calls the function, it gets BLS data and transfers the rewards to the winners!
+Once upkeep calls a function (requestFirstBLSData), it gets BLS data and transfers the rewards to the winners!

 <br>
 <br>